 And everyone’s favorite cruciferous veggie, broccoli, is also not on the nightshade vegetable list.
-Colorful fruits and vegetables like blueberries and broccoli are often mistaken for nightshades.
+People often mistake colorful fruits and vegetables like blueberries and broccoli for nightshades.
 But these fruits and veggies are actually full of antioxidants.

 Nightshades aren’t necessarily bad for you, but unfortunately, many people are completely unaware that they are allergic to them.
 If you suffer from food sensitivities, autoimmune diseases, or leaky gut, there is a chance that you are allergic as well.

 Most people can eat nightshades without issue, however, if you have one or more of the conditions above it may be time for you to start looking at some of the most common symptoms associated with a nightshade allergy.

 Some of the symptoms of nightshade sensitivity include:

 - Pain at mucous membranes